Charlie Bold

-Charles Dickens Bold (October 27, 1894 – July 29, 1978) was a Swedish Major League Baseball player.
-Nicknamed "Dutch", Bold played for the St. Louis Browns in the 1914 season.
+Charles Dickens Bold (October 27, 1894 – July 29, 1978), nicknamed "Dutch", was an American professional baseball player.
+Bold played for the St. Louis Browns during the 1914 season.
 In only two career games, he had no hits in one at-bat, playing first base.
 He batted and threw right-handed.
 Bold attended Georgetown University.

 He was born in Karlskrona, Sweden, and died in Chelsea, Massachusetts.